satyam0943/erp/README.md

   - `GET /fees/:id/receipt`

 ### 🚪 Outpass System
-- Apply for outpass with date + reason
+- Apply for outpass with date + reason + paper less like no need to fill in register simple use QR
 - Track status (Approved / Pending / Rejected)
 - API:
   - `GET /outpass`